 While there are many High Street lenders who will immediately turn away applications from those in their probationary period, there are a growing number of companies that specialise in providing mortgages to recently hired employees who haven't yet earned their permanent employment contract.

 You may find that the lender will want to get in touch with your employer to confirm the length of your probationary period and to review your job offer and basic salary as part of their evaluation.
 It’s also worth noting that underwriters are unlikely to be able to factor variable pay elements, such as bonuses or commission, into your overall income when you’re still in your probation period.
 This means you might not be able to rely on these variable projections to generate the multiples you need to secure your preferred loan amount.

 If you’re still in your probation period and are looking to remortgage, we highly recommend working with a specialist broker who will be able to point you in the direction of lenders who are more likely to accept you.

 Why use a mortgage broker?

 We’ve got many years of experience in helping homeowners in all kinds of situations – including those who want to remortgage while they’re working through their probationary period in their new job.

 We appreciate that finding the right deal when it comes to probationary period mortgages can be challenging, and we’re here to make sure your process is neither stressful nor time-consuming.

-Our brokers have access to the whole of the mortgage market, which means we can often source deals from lesser-known and more niche providers who are open to applications from new starters.
+Our brokers have comprehensive access to the mortgage market, which means we can often source deals from lesser-known and more niche providers who are open to applications from new starters.
 Couple this with our no-jargon approach, our flexible appointment times, and our exceptional approach to customer service, and CLS Money really is your best port of call for probation period mortgage advice in the UK.